nomis/eightfold-seal/README.rst

 * Door Status (Binary Input)
 * Alarm Status (Binary Input)
 * Alarm Enable Switch
+* Alarm Time 1 (Analog Output)
+* Alarm Time 2 (Analog Output)

 The buzzer GPIO will be activated when either door is left open for longer than the configured alarm times.
-Level 1 is a warning beep progressing to level 2 which is continuous.
+At the level 1 time a warning beep will sound, increasing in frequency until the level 2 time is reached when it will be continuously active.

 Status
 ~~~~~~